 Mindfulness has been shown to be an incredibly powerful tool for dealing with mental health issues, stress, chronic pain and trouble sleeping.

 Opioids are no longer indicated for many types of non-cancer chronic pain.
-In fact, opioids can make you feel worse - lowering testosterone, depressing mood, and making pain worse (opioid induced hyperalgesia).
-Sometimes rotating opioids or lowering the dose in combination with other approaches is the best way to treat the pain.
+In fact, opioids can make you feel worse - lowering testosterone and increasing infertility, depressing mood, and making pain worse over time (opioid induced hyperalgesia).
+Sometimes rotating opioids or lowering the dose in combination with other approaches is what is needed.

 Sleep is when your body and your mind are able to repair and rejuvenate themselves, and so is very important.
 There are easy routines to get into to ensure that you have a good nights sleep.